JA-H/C1-Exercises/README.md

 # C1 Exercises

 This repository contains the four assignments completed in C++ for the C1 Scientific Computing module which I submitted during my MSc in Mathematics and Statistics.
-Some indication of the content of each of the assignments is provided.
+Some indication of the content of each of the assignments is provided here whereas more detailed numerical analysis is provided in the report found in each of the directories.

 ## Assignment 1
 A SparseMatrix class is implemented and used to invert a matrix using the Gauss-Seidel algorithm.